goswinr/FsEx/README.md

 ![Logo](https://raw.githubusercontent.com/goswinr/FsEx/main/Doc/logo.png)

-FsEx is an FSharp extension and utility library.
+FsEx is an FSharp extension and utility library mostly focused on collections and strings.

 ### It Includes: